-Loving ourselves is something we know we should do more of, but getting beyond the stigma of being thought egotistical – or egomaniacal, at worst – gets in the way of fully embracing self-love.
-So I’m sure self-appreciation will require managing our angst around similar stigma.
+Loving ourselves is something we know we should do more of, but getting beyond the stigma of being thought egotistical – or egomaniacal, at worst – gets in the way of all of us fully embracing self-love.

 What feels better than that?
 And feelings are everything in the world of creation.

 Okay, we’ve fast-forwarded.
 Let’s take it back some steps.